 And if you have more questions about DIYing your visual branding, I have exactly what you need.
 Indeed, there’s a lot to think about when designing a wellness brand that is authentic, impactful, and timeless.

-In the Color Masterclass, I cover step-by-step the key information on how to have a more intentional approach to your color palette and overall visual branding for your heart-centered business.
+In the Get Your Brand Together tiny course, I cover step-by-step the key information on how to have a more intentional approach to your color palette and overall visual branding for your heart-centered business.
 See you there!